Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-As well they should too because let’s be honest, no one does what The Atomic Bitchwax do, nor LIKE they do, and the band seems to be looking to continue doing it on into 2018.
-“Force Field” is a more-than-merely phenomenally fantastic way to enter the band’s 25th year of existence too, especially seeing how they rampaged through 2017.
+As well they should too because let’s be honest, no one does what The Atomic Bitchwax does, nor LIKE they do, and the band seems to be looking to continue doing it on into 2018.
+‘Force Field‘ is a more-than-merely phenomenally fantastic way to enter the band’s 25th year of existence too, especially seeing how they rampaged through 2017.
 They mercilessly assaulted Maryland Doom Fest III onlookers with a stage incinerating set while continuing their sonic campaign on some incredible tour treks as well.

-Now, the current incarnation of The Atomic Bitchwax, founding bassist / vocalist Chris Kosnik, drummer Bob Pantella (both also of Monster Magnet) and former Core singer / guitarist Finn Ryan, do not seem ready to rest upon their laurels.
-No, if anything, TAB always seem to be determined to outdo what they have done before, never settling with rehashing the past.
-Instead, they have augmented their traditional stoner rock roots with more fuzz, more speed, more intensity, more grooves and yep, even more punk rock-like spirit and presentation.
+Now, the current incarnation of The Atomic Bitchwax, founding bassist and vocalist Chris Kosnik, drummer Bob Pantella (both also of Monster Magnet), and former Core singer and guitarist Finn Ryan, do not seem ready to rest upon their laurels.
+No, if anything, TAB always seems to be determined to outdo what they have done before, never settling with rehashing the past.
+Instead, they have augmented their traditional stoner rock roots with more fuzz, more speed, more intensity, more grooves, and yep, even more punk rock-like spirit and presentation.